Patient education: Mitral regurgitation (Beyond the Basics)

 To repair or replace the valve, the heart must be stopped temporarily.
 While the heart is stopped, a heart-lung machine (cardiopulmonary bypass machine) functions like the heart and lungs, circulating blood and providing oxygen to the body.
 Fluids, nutrients, and medications may be added to the blood while it passes through the cardiopulmonary bypass machine.
 The procedure generally lasts between two and four hours.

 Valve replacement — If valve replacement is necessary, the replacement valve may be mechanical (made from metal) or bioprosthetic (made from biologic materials such as a pig valve).
-Mechanical valves have the disadvantage of requiring lifelong treatment with a medication to prevent blood clots (warfarin [Coumadin®]), while bioprosthetic valves have the disadvantage of potentially wearing out and requiring replacement earlier, particularly in people under age 65.
-People who are in atrial fibrillation often need lifelong anticoagulation, regardless of which valve type is used.
+Mechanical valves have the disadvantage of requiring lifelong treatment with a medication to prevent blood clots (warfarin [Coumadin]), while bioprosthetic valves (which generally do not require warfarin) have the disadvantage of potentially wearing out and requiring replacement earlier, particularly in people under age 60.
+People who are in atrial fibrillation (AF) generally need lifelong anticoagulation, regardless of which valve type is used.

-Maze procedure — When people with MR and atrial fibrillation have valve surgery, an additional procedure (called the maze procedure) is often done to reduce the likelihood of long term atrial fibrillation.
+Maze procedure — When people with MR and AF have valve surgery, an additional procedure (called the maze procedure) is often done to reduce the likelihood of long-term AF.
 During the procedure, several small incisions are made in the left atria to interrupt the electrical pathways that allow atrial fibrillation to occur.
 The decision to perform a maze procedure is based upon the person's age and other factors because it does increase the length of the operation.

 Recovery from surgery — Most patients are able to leave the hospital within five to six days after surgery.
 Some people are able to be discharged after four days, while others may require a longer stay, especially if complications (eg, bleeding, infection) develop.